 - SBAV v.
 Porter Bancorp – Successfully represented a New York hedge fund in claims for financial fraud against an issuer in connection with its investment in the issuer.
 Defeated issuer’s motion to dismiss the complaint, and won motion to dismiss issuer’s third-party claims against a fund affiliate.

-- Ponzi scheme litigation – Representing one of the world’s largest banks against multi-jurisdictional litigation claims of aiding and abetting a customer’s Ponzi scheme involving fraudulent certificates of deposit.
-Matter settled for approximately 1% of claimed damages.
+- Ponzi scheme litigation – Representing several of the world’s largest banks against multi-jurisdictional litigation claims of aiding and abetting a customer’s Ponzi scheme involving fraudulent certificates of deposit.
+The most recently-settled matter settled for approximately 1% of claimed damages.

 - SEC Investigation of Publicly-traded Manufacturing Company – Led the representation of a publicly-traded government contractor manufacturing company in connection with an SEC investigation into the company’s restatement of its financial results, the withdrawal of its outside audit firm and the company’s public disclosures on other related issues.
 After a two-year investigation, the SEC recently decided not to pursue enforcement action against the company.